 Storm at Sunup used to be my favorite Gino Vannelli album.
 I played it all the time back in the ’70s.
-It was one of a handful of recordings that made me want to pursue audiophile equipment with the hope that higher quality playback would allow the album to sound even bigger and more exciting.
+It was one of a handful of recordings that made me want to pursue audiophile equipment in the hope that higher quality playback would allow the album to sound even bigger and more exciting.

 It was pretty damn big and exciting already, but I wanted more.